roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-5.md

 Firstly it only attaches updatable generic type properties for as many generic types as is defined by ArgumentCount.
 If ArgumentCount = One, only one AttachedProperty<Type> is attached to the ModelItem in the designer.
 If ArgumentCount = Two, then the activity has two AttachedProperty<Type> attached to the ModelItem.
 As so it goes on.![image[10]][4]

 Secondly the support limits updating the default display name of the activity to the number of types defined by ArgumentCount even though the InstanceResolver class defines 16 generic arguments.
-This means that the display name is for example InstanceResolver<String, ITestInstance> where ArgumentCount = Two rather than InstanceResolver<String, ITestInstance, Object, Object, Object……T16>.![image[12]][5]
+This means that the display name is for example InstanceResolver&lt;String, ITestInstance&gt; where ArgumentCount = Two rather than InstanceResolver&lt;String, ITestInstance, Object, Object, Object……T16&gt;.![image[12]][5]

 This post has provided a custom updatable generic type support specific to the InstanceResolver activity.
 The next post will look at the XAML designer support for the InstanceResolver activity and further uses of attached properties.

-[0]: /post/2010/09/30/Custom-Windows-Workflow-activity-for-dependency-resolutione28093Part-4.aspx
+[0]: /2010/09/30/custom-windows-workflow-activity-for-dependency-resolutione28093part-4/
-[1]: /post/2010/09/30/Creating-updatable-generic-Windows-Workflow-activities.aspx
+[1]: /2010/09/30/creating-updatable-generic-windows-workflow-activities/
-[2]: /post/2010/09/16/Custom-Windows-Workflow-activity-for-dependency-resolutione28093Part-1.aspx
+[2]: /2010/09/16/custom-windows-workflow-activity-for-dependency-resolutione28093part-1/
-[3]: /post/2010/09/30/Custom-Windows-Workflow-activity-for-dependency-resolutione28093Part-3.aspx
+[3]: /2010/09/30/custom-windows-workflow-activity-for-dependency-resolutione28093part-3/
-[4]: //files/image%5B10%5D.png
+[4]: /files/image%5B10%5D.png
-[5]: //files/image%5B12%5D.png
+[5]: /files/image%5B12%5D.png